Unmasking Lucy Letby cover art

 'An excellent and open-minded study of the case' Peter Hitchens

-Drawing on extensive interviews with people who knew and worked with her, as well as unrivalled access to sources and documents, this book traces the story of Lucy Letby from primary school to prison, and grapples with the truth about one of the most high-profile murder cases in living memory.©2024 Jonathan Coffey, Judith Moritz (P)2024 Orion Publishing Group Limited
+Drawing on extensive interviews with people who knew and worked with her, as well as unrivalled access to documents and key players in her case, this book traces the story of Letby from primary school to prison, and grapples with the truth about one of the most high-profile murder cases in living memory.©2024 Jonathan Coffey, Judith Moritz (P)2024 Orion Publishing Group Limited

 All stars